giangngt/Chess-Project/README.md

 ## Application feature

 The software is a simple chess game written in Python.
+It contains:
+- A single player mode.
+- A how to play section to teach new player how to play chess.

+## User instruction

+1. In the main menu, click the buttons to use desired function.
+2. In game screen:
+- Drag and drop the chess piece to move.
+- Press H to make AI move.
+- Press U to undo last move.
+- Press C to change board color.
+- Press M to turn music on/off.
+- Press P to print move list.
+- Press E to evaluate the game.
+- Press J to turn Queen into Joker.
+3. In Instruction screen:
+- Click the buttons to choose desired function.

 ## Documents